intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 ```

-### Install BigDL-LLM From Wheel
+### Install BigDL-LLM Dependencies From Wheel

-If you encounter network issues when installing IPEX, you can also install BigDL-LLM dependencies for Intel XPU from source achieves.
+If you encounter network issues when installing IPEX, you can also install BigDL-LLM dependencies for Intel XPU from source archives.
 First you need to download and install torch/torchvision/ipex from wheels listed below before installing `bigdl-llm`.

 ```eval_rst
 .. tabs::